djangocali/python-vagrant/README.md

 $ vagrant up
 ```

-This command allow to loging in Linux virtual machine to play as you wish
+This command allow to login on Linux virtual machine to play with it as you wish

 ```sh
 $ vagrant ssh